Runtimes

 Core services

-| Service | Required | Used for | Configured via |
+These are required for any production deployment.| Service | Required | Used for | Configured via |

 | PostgreSQL (16 or newer) | Yes | The application database: tenants, users, agents, conversations, integration credentials, and the tabular schema for spreadsheet data.
 SQLite is no longer supported. | Database |